 - Traversing the Tunnel takes around 35 minutes, and, on average, more British passengers make use of it than anyone else.

 The Channel Tunnel is undoubtedly one of the greatest British engineering projects of all time, but there are also many more standout innovations too, so stay tuned to our blog to find out more in the future.
-Of course, high quality British engineering is still going on today, including right here at Airedale Springs, where products like our extension springs receive universal acclaim.
-They may not be as glamorous as an underwater tunnel, but they are invaluable, so feel free to contact us now by calling 01535 643456 or emailing email@example.com to find out more.
+Of course, high quality British engineering is still going on today, including right here at Airedale Springs, where products like our tension springs receive universal acclaim.
+They may not be as glamorous as an underwater tunnel, but they are invaluable, so feel free to contact us now by calling 01535 643456 or emailing firstname.lastname@example.org to find out more.